Category: Car Accident

 After a Georgia car accident, there are several steps you should always take to protect your well-being and your legal right to seek compensation for your injuries.
 Even if you feel unhurt after the accident, you should seek medical attention.
 The full extent of some injuries, such as concussions, may not be immediately apparent.
 If […]

-In Georgia, you have limited time to file a claim after a car accident.
+In Georgia, you have a limited time to file a claim after a car accident.
 State law gives you two years to file a lawsuit, and the clock starts ticking on the car accident date.
 Missing this deadline can have consequences like losing negotiating power and the court dismissing your lawsuit.
-While it is natural to […]
+While it is natural […]

 Georgia car accident reports contain extensive information about the injuries suffered by accident victims, damage to the vehicles, and factors suspected of contributing to the crash.
 Understanding how to read a police report is crucial to developing an Atlanta car accident claim.
 The Atlanta car accident attorneys at Bayuk Pratt have extensive experience using crash […]